Go to the Students section

 Location: GIP, Gibbs G4.17a

-I joined the Department as Lecturer in Political Economy in September 2018.
+I joined the Department in September 2018.
 I have worked at a number of institutions throughout the UK, having received my PhD from the University of Warwick.
 My research is interdisciplinary, situated in both radical political economy and British history.
 My main research interest is in understanding the role of imperialism in British policy-making.

 The Political Economy of Imperial Relations offers a much needed historical and theoretical intervention into the relationship between Britain and Malaya after the Second World War.
 It challenges existing accounts and details a strong continuity in this relationship from 1945 until 1960.